 For SPECIAL, the solution lies in the development of technologies that allow the data controller and the data subject to interact in new innovative ways, and technologies that mediate consent between them in a non-obtrusive manner.
-Instead of a ready-made, set in stone static consent forms there is a need to develop the technologies necessary to facilitate dynamic consent.
-Only the relevant information for the specific situation should be presented.
-Additionally it should be possible to extend or amend consent at any time.
+Instead of ready-made, set in stone static consent forms, there is a need to develop the technologies necessary to facilitate a novel way of requesting and giving consent that we call dynamic consent.
+The main features of dynamic consent are: (i) Only the relevant information for the specific situation should be presented; (ii) it should be possible to extend or amend consent at any time.
 While, the necessary interactive interfaces should provide data subjects with the ability to highlight data that is inaccurate and to specify new or update existing access/usage policies.
 At the same time the systems needs to enable data controllers to capture semantically rich metadata that indicates what they are permitted to do with the data.

-4.1 Requirements
+5.1 Requirements

 The challenge for dynamic consent is to marry such a system with the legal requirements.
 Fortunately, the Art.
-29 Working Party (and future Data Protection Board under the GDPR) has already addressed many of those challenges while participating in the W3C Do-Not-Track Working Group.
+29 Working Party (recently replaced by the European Data Protection Board, or EDPB) has already addressed many of those challenges while participating in the W3C Do-Not-Track Working Group.
 Several insights from the technical and legal discussion in the W3C Working Group can be found in Document Nr.
-240 [53] which examines the necessity for a reform of Directive 2002/58EC [26].
+240 [131] which examines the necessity for a reform of Directive 2002/58EC [64].

-Meanwhile, the European Commission has issued the proposal for a regulation concerning respect for private life and the protection of personal data in electronic communications, repealing Directive 2002/58/EC (Regulation on Privacy and Electronic Communications) [22].
-The Proposal is currently under discussion in the European Parliament and at the time of writing of this document, there are already 827 amendments to the Commission document tabled for discussion in the EU Parliament11.
+Meanwhile, the European Commission has issued the proposal for a regulation concerning respect for private life and the protection of personal data in electronic communications, repealing Directive 2002/58/EC (Regulation on Privacy and Electronic Communications) [51].
+The Proposal is currently under discussion in the European Parliament and at the time of writing of this document, there are already 827 amendments to the Commission document tabled for discussion in the EU Parliament.
 Although the ePrivacy regulation is in a state of flux, primary considerations for the SPECIAL project include: